stringyjosh94/Server/README.md

 This is a higher-level repository that links our other projects.
 You'll notice it's like home-rolled submodules (without commit references).
 Github won't include submodules in web downloads, and we have a lot of users who end up clicking download zip.

+Note:
+This is a private fork of the original Lost City RS server, modified to run easily on Termux (Android).
+Other users cannot clone this repository, but they can read the README and use it as a reference to set up their own single-player server.

+Modifications in this fork include:

+Forking individual directories and linking them under this repository.

+Updating references to this fork.

+Editing start.ts to match this fork.

+Copying .env.example to .env and configuring the admin username and offline play settings.

+Setting up admin commands using :::help.

+This makes setup on Termux easier, avoiding complex SSH or file manager steps.

 ## Getting Started

 > [!IMPORTANT]